tikfly/.github/profile/README.md

 - ⚡️ **Fast and lightweight**.
 Designed for speed, TikFly delivers data in clean, minimal responses so you can build efficiently without unnecessary overhead.
 - 🏜️ **Broad data access**.
 Easily fetch public data like videos, user profiles, hashtags, and trending content, all in one place.
 - 🧸 **Developer-friendly**.
 Simple endpoints and predictable responses mean less time debugging and more time building.
+- 🧽 **Flexible use cases**.
+From analytics dashboards to automation tools and content discovery apps, TikFly adapts to a wide range of projects.

 ## Links
 - [Website](https://tikfly.io)